kyunghoj/GSoC2014/PIG-2597/README.md

 --
 Currently, Pig utilizes two different parser generators, JavaCC for Grunt and ANTLR for query processing.
 The status is problematic because of unnecessary complexity.
-Using two different parser generators in a project is confusing to new developers.
-It is also burdensome for developers since they have to understand both frameworks and maintain both dependencies in build process.
+First, using two different parser generators in a project is confusing to new developers.
+Second, it is burdensome for developers since they have to understand both frameworks and maintain both dependencies in build process.
 Eventually it will hamper the development of Pig project and frustrates new contributors.

 In this project, I will re-implement Grunt, an interactive command line interface for Pig, using ANTLR parser generator.
 Removing the dependency on JavaCC will help Apache Pig project keep clean, easy to maintain